Mt Laurel second grader sings at big-name Nashville venues - Shelby County Reporter

 “She doesn’t prefer all of that attention,” Lofthus said.
 “She grins, but doesn’t want to keep talking about it.
 We would rather her be more grounded and stay focused.”

-As for her next steps, Heather said Evan Riley has a large following and might have another opportunity to perform in Nashville again.
+As for her next steps, Heather said Evan Riley has a large following and will have another opportunity to perform in Nashville again.

-“We’re just kind of overwhelmed,” Heather said.
-“We’re trying to parent her and nurture her talent without her being a working talent.”

 According to Evan Riley, she wants to be a singer and a painting artist when she grows up.
-Her favorite singer is Carrie Underwood, and she also enjoys Fleetwood Mac, Billie Eilish, Kacey Musgraves, Miranda Lambert, Leann Rimes and Patsy Cline.

 If her recent opportunities are any indication, she is well on her way to a prosperous career.